Frequently asked questions – ESA astronauts

 Are there medical examinations in space?

-A medical doctor, called a crew surgeon, takes care of each astronaut before, during and after flight.
+A medical doctor, called a flight surgeon, takes care of each astronaut before, during and after flight.
 The astronaut and doctor remain in frequent contact to discuss health issues and perform medical tests in space.

 In general, there is no doctor on board, but two astronauts are assigned as Crew Medical Officers and are trained to provide medical support during their mission.
 They offer basic medical support like a paramedic on Earth.
 There is a medical checklist on the Space Station to help the astronauts diagnose and treat sick or injured crewmembers.

-The Crew Medical Officers are supported by physicians called flight surgeons on the ground, they help make clinical decisions and guide the astronauts through the checklist.
+The Crew Medical Officers are supported by physicians called flight surgeons on the ground, who help make clinical decisions and guide the astronauts through the checklist.
 The crew has access to several medical kits for common drugs, such as aspirin or other mild pharmaceuticals, as well as access to an emergency medical kit with painkillers, anaesthetics, dental medication, bandages, stethoscope, a defibrillator and other advanced life-support tools and medications.

 The flight surgeon can talk to the astronauts in a Private Medical Conference once a day on a secure channel for 15 minutes to discuss any medical issues.